kaminiwalunj/OpenAIWorkshop/scenarios/openai_batch_pipeline/README1.md

       >**Note:** It will take a minute or two for the **data flow debug** session to get enabled.

-1. Now head to the **Data preview** tab and run a preview to check your work thus far.
+1. Now, head to the **Data preview** tab and run a preview to check your work thus far.

      ![](images/E1T2DS8.png)

-      >**Note**: Click the collapse button in the left tab to clearly view the data preview option, making the preview easier to see.
+      >**Note:** Click the collapse button in the left tab to clearly view the data preview option, making the preview easier to see.

-      >**Note**: If you're unable to view data under the Data Preview tab, please click on the Refresh button repeatedly until the data appears.
+      >**Note:** If you're unable to view data under the Data Preview tab, please click on the Refresh button repeatedly until the data appears.

 1. Next, we can add in our **Select** tile and do our minor alterations before writing the data out to the Synapse SQL table.
 To begin, click the small **+ (1)** sign next to our ingestion tile and choose the **Select (2)** option.